-IGCSE Exam Board: Edexcel Contact: Dr C Wakerley
+Contact: Dr C Wakerley

-Why study IGCSE Chemistry?
+Why Study GCSE Chemistry?

 From the moment you are born, and throughout your life, you are surrounded by Chemistry - the air you breathe, the food you eat and the clothes you wear - they're all Chemistry.